Mid-Ohio Valley Health Department

 (1) Under age use of tanning facilities

-(a) Any owner of a tanning facility who fails to obtain parental or legal guardian consent for a minor under the age of eighteen or willfully allows persons under the age of fourteen to use the tanning facilities is guilty of a misdemeanor and, upon conviction thereof, for a first offense, shall be fined $100.00.
+(a) Any owner of a tanning facility who willfully allows persons under the age of eighteen to use the tanning facilities is guilty of a misdemeanor and, upon conviction thereof, for a first offense, shall be fined $100.00.

 (b) For a second offense, the owner is guilty of a misdemeanor and upon the conviction thereof, shall be fined not less than $250.00 nor more than $500.00

 (c) For third offense or subsequent offense, the owner is guilty of a misdemeanor and, upon conviction thereof, shall be fined not less than $500.00 nor more than $1000.00.